-The School operates a Breakfast and After School Club for our Prep School parents, at an additional cost, which is based at the Assembly Rooms.
+Breakfast and After School Club is available exclusively for our Prep School parents, available throughout the term, at an additional cost, which is based at the Assembly Rooms.
+Additionally, our Holiday Club is open during the holidays.
+Bookings are made online via SchoolsBuddy.

-BREAKFAST CLUB - Breakfast Club is available from 7.30am and children are able to have a nutritious breakfast up until 8.15am.
-This includes a choice of cereal, yoghurt and fruit juice.
+BREAKFAST CLUB - Breakfast Club is available from 7.30am and includes a nutrious breakfast (this includes a choice of cereal/porridge, yoghurt, fruit juice and toast).
 The team will take your daughter to School for the start of the school day.

-AFTER SCHOOL CLUB - After School Club. including a guiet, supervised homework study area is available from the end of your daughter's school day until 6.00pm and a healthy snack including freshly made sandwiches, fruit and vegetables is provided.
+AFTER SCHOOL CLUB - After School Club includes a quiet, supervised school study area which is available from the end of your daughter's school day until 6.00pm.
+A healthy, freshly made snack including fruit and vegetables is provided.
 During the winter months a hot snack is also available.
-You will have received further details on fees and registration from the Admissions Department, but please email afterschoolclub@surbitonhigh.com for any further information.
-We are able to accept Childcare Vouchers towards your payment for this provision and there is an initial registration charge which will be collected through the termly invoice.
+You will have received further details on fees and registration from the Admissions please Department, but email afterschoolclub@surbitonhigh.com for any further information.
+Childcare Vouchers are accepted towards payment and there is an initial registration charge.